 On the Purchase SMS quota page, review the amount and select a payment method.
 If no card is saved, click Add card and pay to enter your card details.
 Then click Pay now to complete the payment.

 Once the payment is successfully processed, your SMS balance will be updated automatically.
 You can return to Subscription Plan to verify your updated SMS quota.
-For details, refer to the

 Applying for Your Sender Number